vitejs/vite/docs/guide/api-vite-environment.md

 ## `ModuleRunner`

 A module runner is instantiated in the target runtime.
 All APIs in the next section are imported from `vite/module-runner` unless stated otherwise.
-This export entry point is kept as lightweight as possible, only exporting the minimal needed to create runners in the
+This export entry point is kept as lightweight as possible, only exporting the minimal needed to create module runners.

 **Type Signature:**